-The holidays are right around the corner and you know what that means: it's time to sharpen up your civil conversation skills.
-Soon, you'll be spending time with people that you don't agree with but are legally forced to love.
-And, since 2018 was a political and ideological minefield, there is no shortage of controversial and disturbing opinions that could potentially rocket out of the mouth of your Memaw as she passes you the mashed potatoes.
+In a post–COVID-19 world, we have all had reason to sharpen our conversation skills, especially with family.
+Spending time with people that you don't agree with but are legally forced to love is inevitable in this life, and there is no shortage of controversial and disturbing opinions that could potentially rocket out of the mouth of your loved one as they pass you the potatoes.

 Talk About It